Freddie Freeman: 2025: Third World Series championship

 Freeman was initially in the lineup for the Tokyo Series to start the 2025 season but was scratched from Game 1 due to left rib discomfort.
 He hit his 350th career home run off pitcher Sandy Alcántara on May 5.
 On May 12, Freeman was named the NL Player of the Week for May 5–May 11 after going 12-for-24 with three home runs, 12 RBI, and seven extra base hits.
 Fans selected him to start the All-Star Game, his fifth start.
 On June 28, Freeman recorded his 4,000th career total base on a home run against the Kansas City Royals in the seventh inning.
 He became the 91st player in Major League history to achieve this feat.
 He finished the season with a slash line of .295/.367/.502 with 24 home runs and 90 RBI in 147 games.

 In the postseason, Freeman had two hits, including a double, in 10 at-bats in the Wild Card Series, three hits in 15 at-bats in the NLDS, and four hits (including a home run and two doubles) in 16 at-bats in the 2025 NLCS.
 In Game 3 of the World Series, Freeman hit a walk-off home run off Brendon Little of the Toronto Blue Jays in the 18th inning, becoming the first player to hit a walk-off home run multiple times in the World Series.
-Overall, in the seven game series, he had six hits in 29 at-bats (.207 average) as the Dodgers defeated the Blue Jays repeat as champions and give Freeman his third-career World Series championship.
+Overall, in the seven game series, he had six hits in 29 at-bats (.207 average) as the Dodgers defeated the Blue Jays to repeat as champions and give Freeman his third-career World Series championship.

 International career

 As a high schooler, Freeman played with the United States national under-15 team at the 2005 U15 Baseball World Cup in Mexico, where they earned the silver medal.

 Freeman, who holds Canadian citizenship through his parents, changed his representation to Canada for the 2017 World Baseball Classic (WBC), something he had always wanted to do.
 In the tournament, Freeman hit .182/.182/.182 with two hits and three strikeouts.
 In the 2023 WBC, Freeman again played for Canada.
 He slashed .200/.273/.200 in 10 at-bats, with two hits and one walk.
 Canada finished third in Pool C, behind the U.S. and Mexico, eliminated from the tournament but qualifying for the next WBC.
+Freeman withdrew from the 2026 WBC citing personal reasons.